 Section Five: Notification for Complaint Investigation

-You, as the complainant, must send a copy of the complaint to the public agency against which you are filing the complaint.
-In section Five, indicate to whom at the public agency you sent the copy of the complaint.
-Also indicate when you sent a copy of the complaint to the public agency.
+You, as the complainant, must send a copy of the complaint to the public education agency against which you are filing the complaint.
+In section Five, indicate to whom at the public education agency you sent the copy of the complaint.
+Also indicate when you sent a copy of the complaint to the public education agency.

 Special Education Complaint Checklist

 Complete the following actions for TEA to investigate your special education complaint.

 - the student's name, contact information, and name of the school the student attends (if the complaint is filed on behalf of a single student);

 - detailed information as to when, where, and how the alleged violation took place; and

 - a proposed solution to the problem.